derekxkwan/pdkvabs/README.md

 - dkblkmn~ - generates blackman window according to input from 0 to 1.
 - dkbpm2ms - bpm to ms
 - dkchorus~ - chorus based on the Cycling '74 MSP tutorial.
 - dkcdiv~ - division of two complex signals.
+- dkcliktrak~ - click track/metronome
 - dkcmult~ - multiplication of two complex signals.
 - dkcnorm~ - normalization of a complex.
 - dkdecrease - detect decreases